Senior Living History: 1940 – 1949

 National Health Insurance Proposed But Defeated

-Public interest in national health insurance began to increase during the 1940’s, although it would be another 20 years before the Medicare program would finally pass the legislature.
+Public interest in national health insurance increased during the 1940s.
+It would be another 20 years before the Medicare program would finally pass the legislature.
 The first salvo occurred during the administration of President Franklin Roosevelt.
-The Social Security Board drafted a bill which was introduced in 1943, by Senator Wagner and Senator James Murray of Montana and Representative John Dingell of Michigan.
+The Social Security Board drafted a bill that was introduced in 1943, by Senator Wagner and Senator James Murray of Montana and Representative John Dingell of Michigan.
 Historian Peter Corning says,

 “As its drafters and sponsors had expected, the Wagner-Murray-Dingell bill signaled the beginning of the political debate that would come to a climax in the postwar years…[It] was the most comprehensive social measure ever introduced in Congress.
 It envisioned a federally sponsored health insurance program, along with permanent and temporary disability, maternity and death benefits, full federalization of the existing Federal-State unemployment insurance, expansion of old-age and survivors’ insurance, and enlargement of public assistance.”
 (Corning, 1969)

-After President Roosevelt died and the war ended, President Truman tried to revive the issue, but was blocked in large part because of the opposition of the American Medical Association (AMA), who mounted a massive campaign to defeat the bill.
+After President Roosevelt died and the war ended, President Truman tried to revive the issue.
+It was blocked in large part because of the opposition of the American Medical Association (AMA).
+The organization mounted a massive campaign to defeat the bill.
 As Corning puts it,

-At the same time, labor unions and the insurance industry were encouraging employers to provide health insurance to their employees as an alternative to a government-sponsored program.
+At the same time, labor unions and the insurance industry encouraged employers to provide health insurance to their employees.
+The insurance was an alternative to a government-sponsored program.
 Truman and the bill’s supporters eventually conceded defeat and dropped the bill.

 Hill-Burton Act Stimulates Licensing of Healthcare

-World War II halted construction and development of every kind, and by the end of the war, many buildings were badly in need of replacement or modernization.
-The national health insurance program that was being discussed highlighted the poor quality of the nation’s healthcare infrastructure, which could only be improved by devoting significant funds to the construction and modernization of hospitals.
-During the high-profile controversy over national health insurance, Senators Joseph Lister Hill of Alabama and Harold Burton of Ohio quietly carved out hospital construction financing into a separate bill, and introduced the Hospital Survey and Construction Act of 1946 (commonly called the Hill-Burton Act).
+World War II halted construction and development of every kind.
+By the end of the war, many buildings needed replacement or modernization.
+The national health insurance program that was being discussed highlighted the poor quality of the nation’s health care infrastructure.
+It could only be improved by devoting significant funds to the construction and modernization of hospitals.
+During the high-profile controversy over national health insurance, Senators Joseph Lister Hill of Alabama and Harold Burton of Ohio quietly carved out hospital construction financing into a separate bill.
+They introduced the Hospital Survey and Construction Act of 1946 (commonly called the Hill-Burton Act).
 Compared to the high cost of national healthcare insurance, the Hill-Burton Act seemed relatively risk-free and inexpensive, and it passed with little fanfare.

-Hill-Burton financing lead to an explosion in public and non-profit hospital construction, and provided a model for federal and state standards for the design, regulation, and financing of healthcare institutions that was later used for nursing homes.
+Hill-Burton financing led to an explosion in public and non-profit hospital construction.
+It paved the way for the federal and state governments to design, regulate, and finance health care institutions.
+These institutions later become nursing homes.

 Many Buildings Converted to Nursing Homes

-An unplanned result of the Hill-Burton legislation was that many of the old hospitals that were being replaced were converted to another “medical” use — they became nursing homes.
-In the late 1940’s, all kinds of residential and commercial construction resumed, after stopping completely during the war.
-The pent up demand for construction made it hard to find the resources to build new buildings, but older buildings were coming on the market as they were replaced, and the end of the war ushered in an era of nursing home conversions.
+As a result of the Hill-Burton legislation, many of the old hospitals that were being replaced became nursing homes.
+In the late 1940s, residential and commercial construction resumed after the war.
+The explosive demand for construction made it hard to find the resources to build new buildings.
+However, older buildings came on the market as they were replaced.
+The end of the war ushered in an era of nursing home conversions.
 Hundreds of hotels, homes, and other existing buildings of all kinds were converted to nursing homes.

 Conrad Theophilus Home, 1402 St. James Court, Louisville, KY